-- 5.1 All sports competition formats shall be that as approved by the SSSC's Standing Committee and stated in the specific sport's rules and regulations. - 5.2 The competition can be organised in the following formats: - a) Zonal to National ('B' Division) - b) Direct National - c) Classification / Pool to League ('B'2 and 'C' Divisions) - 5.3 For a competition / event to be organised: - 5.3.1 There must be a minimum of three (3) registered teams from three (3) different schools for Team Sports. - 5.3.2 There must be a minimum of three (3) registered participants from two (2) different schools for Individual Sports. - 5.4 For Match-based sports: - 5.4.1 Each participant / team will play a minimum of 6 matches3.
-(For 'C' Division only) - 5.4.2 Where entries are grouped, each group shall have a minimum of four (4) participants / teams4 for all divisions. - 5.5 Seeding and Placing (Refer to Annex C) - 5.5.1 The preceding year's results shall be used for seeding in the first round of all competition formats. - 5.5.2 For Pool to League Competitions, the following seeding and placing approaches shall be adopted for the three scenarios below. - a) Barred / Withdrawn Teams If any team discontinues participation in the competition during the Pool Round, they will be placed last in the group.
-The team will be treated as a "ghost" entry in the next lower League and placed last there.
+- 5.1 All sports competition formats shall be that as approved by the SSSC's Standing Committee and stated in the specific sport's rules and regulations. - 5.2 The competition can be organised in the following formats: - a) Direct National ('A' Division) - b) Classification / Pool to League ('B' and 'C' Divisions) - 5.3 For a competition / event to be organised: - 5.3.1 There must be a minimum of three (3) registered teams from three (3) different schools for Team Sports. - 5.4 For Football (Refer to Annex C): - 5.4.1 Each team will play a minimum of 6 matches2. - 5.4.2 Where entries are grouped, each group shall have a minimum of four (4) participants / teams3 for all divisions. - 5.4.3 A Division Boys will play a Direct Nationals format which is made up of the Preliminary Round, Quarter-Final, Semi-Final and Final. - 5.4.4 A Division Girls will play in a league format whereby the top 2 teams will qualify for the Finals while the 3rd and 4th placed teams will be involved in a play-off to determine their Top 4 positions. - 5.4.5 B and C Division Boys will play the Pool League format. - 5.4.6 B and C Division Girls will play a Classification Round of matches that will be used as a qualifying round for the League Championships.

-b) Missing Teams
+The top 2 teams of each group in the league will progress to the Finals. - 5.4.7 Any Division that has less than 8 teams will play in a league format. - 5.5 Seeding and Placing (Refer to Annex C) - 5.5.1 The preceding year's results shall be used for seeding in the first round of all competition formats. - 5.5.2 For Pool to League Competitions, the following seeding and placing approaches shall be adopted for the three scenarios below. - a) Barred / Withdrawn Teams If any team discontinues participation in the competition during the Pool Round, they will be placed last in the group.
+The team will be treated as a "ghost" entry in the next lower League and placed last there. - b) Missing Teams